These are full examples for each of the resource types of Agones

 These are all examples of simple game server implementations, that integrate the Agones game server SDK.

-- Simple TCP (Go) - simple server that responds to new-line delimited messages sent over a TCP connection.
+- Simple gameserver (Go) - simple server that responds to TCP connections or UDP packets on the same port.

 - CPP Simple (C++) - C++ example that starts up, stays healthy and then shuts down after 60 seconds.